 Pesto on a breakfast sandwich recipe?
 Yep.
 This tasty sandwich works for breakfast, lunch or dinner: and takes only 5 minutes to whip up!
 The combination of runny egg and basil pesto is savory and satisfying.
 It's an easy go-to meal you can eat any time of the day.

 Here's another sandwich recipe with pesto!
 It features ripe, juicy tomatoes alongside smoky grilled eggplant, creamy fresh mozzarella, olive spread, and of course: a swirl of basil pesto!
 It's based on a sandwich we had a sandwich shop in Pisa, Italy, and it's so bursting with flavor that it's become a fan favorite.

 Before we get to the end of these recipes with pesto...let's talk vegan pesto!
 Do you eat a plant based diet?
 That emerald green, classic sauce is traditionally made with Parmesan cheese.
 But don't worry: vegan pesto is darn good, too!
-This one features cashews instead of the traditional pinenuts (they're easier to find and cheaper!), and miso paste to bring in cheesy flavor.
+Head over to see our secret to getting that cheesy flavor.
+Or, try our Vegan Cashew Pesto, which features cashews instead of the traditional pinenuts (they're easier to find and cheaper).

 Instead of pasta, why not try squash noodles with pesto?
 Here’s an easy spaghetti squash recipe that we’ve been making as a healthy side dish.
 The tender squash noodles are swirled with basil pesto and doused with fluffy grated Parmesan.
 It's a spectacular way to use this green sauce.
 Make either our Roasted Spaghetti Squash or Instant Pot Spaghetti Squash for the "noodles".